magnolia-sre/magnolia-docker/README.md

 ## The base image
 A base image is available as a starting point for any containers running Magnolia CMS.

-This image is based on Debian Wheezy, JDK 7 and Tomcat 8 and includes JDBC drivers for MySQL and PostgreSQL.
+This image is based on Debian Jessie, JDK 7 and Tomcat 7 and includes JDBC drivers for MySQL and PostgreSQL.

 It starts automatically an empty Tomcat server and exposes the port 8080.

 More details in this [blog post](http://nicolasbarbe.com/2015/01/02/a-docker-image-for-magnolia/).

 ## Usage